kigemmanuel/Snapp/README.md

 </html>
 ```

-**This is what search engine crawlers see for SEO.** If you don't plan on using server-side rendering, this approach provides the best SEO results.
-Server-side rendering is still possible with Snapp, but it's not covered in this guide.
+If you don't plan on using server-side rendering, this approach provides good SEO results.

 **Reusable Component:**
 ```jsx